Free insulation and boiler grants

 If you've an inefficient non-condensing boiler of any age, whether working or broken, you may be able to get it replaced with a new energy-efficient boiler.
 This is decided on a case-by-case basis through a free inspection.
 It's based on a number of factors, including the boiler's efficiency, age and condition.

-If you've an efficient (condensing) boiler which has broken down and no longer under warranty, it could be eligible for repair or replacement.
+If you've an efficient (condensing) boiler which has broken down and is no longer under warranty, it could be eligible for repair or replacement.
 The older it is, the more likely it is to be replaced rather than repaired.
-But there's only a limited number of repairs and replacements available each year under the scheme.
+But there's only a limited number available each year.

 • Will I have to pay anything towards a boiler replacement?

-Generally, if you qualify under the 'low income' criteria, any measures fitted will be free.
+Generally, any measures fitted will be free.
 If not, you may be expected to make a contribution – how much will depend on what's being installed and your circumstances.

 • Can you still get it if you rent or you're a council tenant?